ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 ## Why does intraspecific data matter?

+Thermal limits vary substantially across both spatial and temporal scales in this species, highlighting the importance of considering both intraspecific and temporal variation in thermal limits for predictions of vulnerability to climate change.
+Single point estimates of thermal limits (as commonly used in larger, general analyses across taxa) obscure this crucial variation, and may bias our estimates of spatial patterns in vulnerability.
+Here we explore three separate scenarios to illustrate and quantify the importance of this intraspecific vulnerability.

+### Scenario 1 - Invariant thermal limits

+The first scenario assumes that thermal limits are constant across both spatial and temporal axes (i.e. a single point estimate of the thermal limit for this species).
+Here we selected a central population (the high salinity Chesapeake Bay site), and used the average thermal limit from the peak season sample as our ‘representative’ thermal limit.
+This approach is similar to that used in Bennet et al. to compile the GlobTherm dataset.
+These thermal limits are used to re-estimate warming tolerance for each collection (mean thermal limit - collection temperature).
+We then compared this predicted warming tolerance with the actual observed warming tolerances from each collection.
+A positive difference indicates an overestimated warming tolerance (the population is actually closer to their thermal limits than would be predicted from the estimated value, and therefore more vulnerable).
+A negative difference indicates an underestimated warming tolerance (the population is further from their thermal limit than would be predicted, and therefore less vulnerable).

+Both overestimates and underestimates can be problematic for accurate management and conservation strategies.
+We summarize each of the scenarios using 1) the number of populations with a difference between estimates \>2°C in either direction, 2) the average magnitude of difference for that subset of populations, and 3) the slope of the difference against latitude.
+Effective estimation strategies will have a small number of populations with under- or over-estimated warming tolerance, a small magnitude difference between predicted and observed warming tolerance, and a shallow latitudinal slope.

+In this first scenario (single point estimate of thermal limits), the effectiveness of the estimate varied across latitude and across seasons.
+During the early season, thermal limits from the central site were a decent predictor of warming tolerance at the other sites, and there was only a slight latitudinal trend.
+This latitudinal trend increased, however, during the peak and late season collections, driven by increasingly large differences in the northern sites (indicating increased vulnerability relative to predictions in these sites).
+During the peak season collection, warming tolerance in the southern sites was underestimated by several degrees (these populations were less vulnerable than predicted by the central site thermal limits).

 ``` r
 # Compare estimated warming tolerance "ranges" when: 1) CTmax for "average" collection is used; 2) When CTmax for one collection per population is used; and 3) When all collections are used.
 The idea is to show that not accounting for intra-specific and intra-population variation leads to incorrect predictions of vulnerability to warming because this variation can be substantial - across populations within each seasonal collection, there is at least 5°C variation in thermal limits, while across collections within populations, acclimation to changes in temperature can drive substantial variation.